 What you need to do

-With a binding child support agreement, you can agree on an amount that is more or less than the amount that would be payable under a child support assessment.
+You can agree on an amount that is more or less than the amount that would be payable under a child support assessment.

 As a parent, you must: